felix-hilden/pyfactor/docs/src/gallery.rst

 In addition to type and connectivity information the nodes contain a line number indicating the location of the definition.
 Multiple line numbers are given if the name has multiple definitions.
+A single node can also be colored with two colors, indicating for example a central leaf node.

 Types
 *****